-Does your organization currently make use of remote work?
+Is your organization currently making use of remote work?
 Do you work remotely yourself?

 No matter the current extent to which remote work affects your career, it’s something you need to be familiar with.
 At any point in the future, your organization or personal job role might pivot towards utilizing remote work.
 If that happens, it’s important to be prepared.

 Like almost every way of working, remote work can be carried out effectively or ineffectively.